BakaOtaku/robet_ai/readme.md

 ---

 ## **Usage**
-1. Send your bet creation query on Telegram, including a valid broadcast link.
+1. Send your bet creation query on Twitter, including a valid broadcast link.
-2. Wait for ROBET’s response with a Xion Bet link.
+2. Wait for ROBET’s response with a Xion Bet link on Telegram.
 3. Join the bet using gasless transactions via the feegrant module.
 4. Receive payouts if you win! 🎉